Our Legends

 Louise was tiny and had bright red hair but my goodness did she leave a lasting impression.
 She was part of the Rebel Ladies biker group when we poached her to help us organise the charity.
 Her admin skills, love for life, pole dancing and her friends has meant her loss has been very difficult for so many of us.
 When you met Louise she made it very clear from the first 10 seconds she is not taking any nonsense but underneath this was a 24 carat heart of solid gold.
 She was a true friend of our charity and leaves so many people missing her.
 One of life’s true diamonds x

-Dave was part of Mental Health Motorbike from the early days, like many he never quite sussed out how we got him so involved.
-But he led our virtual wideouts every Sunday during the pandemic.
+ave was part of Mental Health Motorbike from the early days, like many he never quite sussed out how we got him so involved.
+But he led our virtual rideouts every Sunday during the pandemic.
 He always had a project on the go and was known for his sense of adventure and sheer determination at fighting cancer.
-After a four and a half year battle we sdly lost this incredible man.
-Mental health motorbike carries forward Dave’s grit and determination not to give in, much loved be our community and his legacy lives in in the charity and the #getoutdostuff project
+After a four and a half year battle we sadly lost this incredible man.
+Mental health Motorbike carries forward Dave’s grit and determination not to give in, much loved within our community, his his DNA runs through the charity and the #getoutdostuff

 Do you want to volunteer with us?